metacpan/metacpan-cpan-extracted/distros/T/Template-Plex/README.md

 ```

 It is used to configure or setup meta data for a template and return
 immediately.
-It takes a single argument which is a perl block.
+It takes a single argument which is a Perl block.

 Only the first `init {...}` block in a template will be executed.